MG2033/ShuffleNet/README.md

 The model have successfully overfitted TinyImageNet-200 that was presented in [CS231n - Convolutional Neural Networks for Visual Recognition](https://tiny-imagenet.herokuapp.com/).
 I'm working on ImageNet training..

 ## Benchmarking
 The paper has achieved 140 MFLOPs using the vanilla version.
 Using the group convolution operator implemented in TensorFlow, I have achieved approximately 270 MFLOPs.
+The paper counts multiplication+addition as one unit, so roughly dividing 270 by two, I have achieved what the paper proposes.

 To calculate the FLOPs in TensorFlow, make sure to set the batch size equal to 1, and execute the following line when the model is loaded into memory.
 ```